trent-fisher/zap_training_docs/src/crm/payments.md

 ### Required Customer Information for Payment Links

-When generating payment links (in other system modules), ensure you collect:
+When generating payment links (in other system pages), ensure you collect:
 - Customer first name
 - Customer surname
 - Valid email address